Gambling Addiction and Suicide

 gambling-and-suicide

-What activities can lead to gambling addiction?
+What activities may cause a gambling addiction?

 • Playing slot machines or video lottery terminals